1. Scope of the Journal

 Papers with some formal content will be considered if it is fully explained for a general readership, the mathematics is consigned as much as possible to appendices, the assumptions have sufficient grounding in reality, and the paper enhances our understanding of past, present, or feasible socio-economic institutions.
 JOIE is not interested in the advancement of formal or econometric technique for their own sake.

 See also section 5 with “Further Guidelines” below.

 Most submissions to JOIE are designated as ‘Research Articles’.
-But there are other types of submission and the full list of possibilities is as follows:
+There are other types of submission and the full list of possibilities is as follows:

-- Review Article.
-These articles are extended reviews of one to three books on institutional themes.
-Please consult with the Editor in Chief before submitting review articles.
-Review articles are refereed, like normal research articles.
+· Review Article*.
+These articles are extended reviews of one, two or three books on institutional themes, with a maximum of 12,000 words.
+They provide a comprehensive summary or discussion of an area of scientific research alongside new perspectives or conclusions.
+Please consult with the Editor in Chief before submitting a review article.
+Review articles are normally refereed.

-- Introduction.
-These introduce JOIE special issues or symposia.
-Proposals for special issues or symposia are agreed in advance by the JOIE editors.
+· Introduction.
+These introduce JOIE special symposia.
+Proposals for special symposia are agreed in advance by the JOIE editors.